How to Pay Off Your Mortgage Early (4 Proven Strategies)

 1. The Bi-Weekly Payment Method

 Instead of making one full payment a month, pay exactly half your mortgage payment every two weeks.
 Since there are 52 weeks in a year, you will make 26 half-payments.
-This perfectly equates to 13 full payments a year—meaning you effortlessly sneak in an extra payment annually.
+This perfectly equates to 13 full payments a year—meaning you effortlessly sneak in an extra payment annually without heavily impacting your monthly cash flow.

 Impact: